AkashRajpurohit/howtoprofessionallysay/README.md

 **Read more about the project [here](https://akashrajpurohit.com/blog/journey-into-how-to-professionally-say-project/)**

 # Disclaimer ❎
 Hello reader.
 If you are coming from [hackernews](https://news.ycombinator.com/item?id=31224996) or [reddit](https://www.reddit.com/r/programming/comments/ug5ivo/how_to_professionally_say/), firstly I want to thank you for sharing your thoughts and suggestions (if any).
-The intent of the project is not to make you respond in a passive aggressive tone but to show you some alternatives of **how you might feel like saying sometimes** over **how you can reframe it a bit better (in some cases atleast)**
+The intent of the project is not to make you respond in a passive aggressive tone but to show you some alternatives of **how you might feel like saying sometimes** over **how you can reframe it a bit better (in some cases at least)**

 I have gathered the data from a content creator on Instagram ([@loewhaley](https://www.instagram.com/loewhaley/)) and yes of course the credits are mentioned everywhere about this.